Jensen Huang: Racism is one flywheel we must stop

 Starting Nvidia

 Huang pointed out he was “destined to be an engineer,” as his father was an engineer in Taiwan.
-His brothers were engineers, and his wife Laurie, whom he met as a sophomore at Oregon State University, is an engineer.
-His first job was at Advanced Micro Devices and then he moved to LSI Logic before starting Nvidia in 1993.
+His brothers were engineers, and his wife, Lori, whom he met as a sophomore at Oregon State University, is an engineer.
+His first job was at Advanced Micro Devices, and then he moved to LSI Logic before starting Nvidia in 1993.

-I can remember the first interview I did with Jen-Hsun (now Jensen) Huang, chief executive of Nvidia, back when the company was coming out of stealth in 1995.
+I can remember the first interview I did with Jen-Hsun (now Jensen) Huang back when the company was coming out of stealth in 1995.
 Since 3D games on the PC didn’t exist back then, Huang described his graphics chip as the ideal “Windows accelerator.”
 Nvidia competed against dozens of rivals like 3DFX Interactive, and it emerged as the last standalone 3D graphics chip maker as graphics processing units (GPUs) took off.
 Huang saw an early opportunity to repurpose graphics chips as parallel processors for AI, and that market took off in an even bigger way than graphics for games.

 “I was fortunate to have had a front-row seat at the creation of the computer industry,” Huang said, reflecting on the early days of Nvidia and the birth of GPU-accelerated computing.
 “We dreamed of solving grand computing challenges and even imagined that we would be a major computing company one day.”